wing5wong/artisan-whs-static/source/_events/2020-08-16_secondary-school-dodgeball-tournament-year-9-13.md

 ---
-title: Secondary School Dodgeball Tournament - POSTPONED
+title: Secondary School Dodgeball Tournament - Rescheduled date
-date: 2020-08-23T21:13:01.536Z
+date: 2020-09-20T21:13:01.536Z
 ---
-The Secondary School Dodgeball Tournament has been postponed to another date.
-Sport Whanganui are going to be looking at another date further in the term, so keep looking out on the notices for when it will be.
+The Secondary School Dodgeball Tournament is now on Monday 21 September.

-The bitly will still be open if anyone is keen to put a team in.
+The bitly is open if anyone is keen to put a team in.
 Reminder that this is a mixed team tournament so you must have at least 2 girls minimum in your team.

 **bit.ly/whsdodgeball**